-Procedures
+3. Procedures

 - Some pupils who have an ongoing medical condition will require regular medication within school hours.
 Likewise, children are often well enough to come to school but on medication.
 To lessen the number of absences it seems sensible to accept that any necessary medication is allowed to be brought to school. - For these pupils the following procedures should be undertaken: - It should be the exception rather than the rule for medicines to be brought into school. - Medication should only be administered after a written request from parents using the Medication Record form (appendix 1 of this policy). - All medicines must be clearly labelled and given to the school secretary or in her absence the class teacher or teaching assistant by the parent.
-In Nursery, medicine should be given to the class teacher or teaching assistant. - The medicine must be labelled with: - o Child's name - o Name of medicine - How much to give (dose) - o When to be given - Any other instructions - If the dosage requirement is 3 times daily then the medication should not be accepted at school as the middle dose can be given by the parents after school.
+In Nursery, medicine should be given to the class teacher or teaching assistant. - The medicine must be labelled with: - o Child's name - Name of medicine - How much to give (dose) - When to be given - Any other instructions - If the dosage requirement is 3 times daily then the medication should not be accepted at school as the middle dose can be given by the parents after school. - Medication should be kept in the secure safe located in the secretary's office or in Nursery, in the secure medical cupboard.

-- Medication should be kept in the secure safe located in the secretary's office or in Nursery, in the secure medical cupboard. - Potential emergency medication e.g. epi-pens/hypoglaecemia packs or insulin should be kept in an accessible place as described within an Individual Health Care Plan.
+- Potential emergency medication e.g. epi-pens/hypoglaecemia packs or insulin should be kept in an accessible place as described within an Individual Health Care Plan.
 Such medication must always be taken on off site or residential trips. - A note of the date, child's name, medication, dose and time given must be made in the Medicine Book located near the medicine cupboard.
 Staff administering medication should sign the book, making a note of the time, dose and date the medicine was given.
-See Appendix 2 'Record of Medication Administration'. - After the Headteacher has agreed to the school administering the medicine, this will be administered by teachers or teaching assistants as directed by the parent. - Before medicine can be administered, the parent must complete and sign the St Lawrence School Student Record of Medication form. - Analgesics should not be provided to pupils by the school, but if prescribed can be administered under the same procedures described within this policy. - A nominated member of staff will ensure that any unused medication is returned to the parents as appropriate. - Policy and procedures will be communicated to parents through the School Handbook, newsletters and website.
+See Appendix 2 'Record of Medication Administration'. - After the Headteacher has agreed to the school administering the medicine, this will be administered by teachers or teaching assistants as directed by the parent. - Before medicine can be administered, the parent must complete and sign the St Lawrence School Student Record of Medication form. - The school is not obliged to administer 'over the counter' medication. - Analgesics, anti-histamines and topical medication should not be provided to pupils by the school, unless in exceptional circumstances and permission is given by parents, but if prescribed can be administered under the same procedures described within this policy. - A nominated member of staff will ensure that any unused medication is returned to the parents as appropriate. - Policy and procedures will be communicated to parents through the School Handbook, newsletters and website.